Ms Ann Rebgetz, Principal

 Ann is currently the president of Catholic Secondary Principals of Queensland, a member of the National Board of Catholic Secondary Principals Australia, vice president of Association of Catholic Secondary Schools Queensland, president of Queensland Independent Secondary Schools Netball, and a member of National Schools Strategy Committee for Australian Rugby Union.
 Ann received the Association of Women Educators Award for contribution to education as a leader and is currently member of the Ministerial Senior Secondary Assessment Review Task Force in Queensland.

-Ms Kristina Johnson, Assistant Principal Learning, Innovation and Pathways
+Ms Kristina Johnson, Deputy Principal

 Kristina is committed to ensuring all students gain the best opportunity for outcomes and pathways beyond school.
 Her specific emphasis is on helping students work towards gaining credentials that will ensure their success within a global learning environment.
 She has worked with young people from various backgrounds within Catholic Education for over twenty years.
 Kristina has been part of senior leadership in schools in a variety of roles covering religious education, student wellbeing and curriculum.